IliyanGanev/reactquest/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project can be seen [Here](https://blooming-fortress-61165.herokuapp.com).

-## Clone and run with 'npm start'.
+## Or clone on local machine and run with 'npm start'.